brandonm6/isochronplotter/README.md

 ### Plotting an isochron diagram

-Import the Plotter class from _plotter.py_, then pass it a string containing the path to your correctly formatted CSV and call the `plot()` method.
+In _run.py_, change `file_name` to the name of the appropriately formatted CSV file holding your data set.

+ex.
 ```
-from plotter import Plotter
-Plotter("path_to_csv").plot()
+file_name = "CIA dense 197'.csv"
 ```

 PNGs of the plots are saved to `isochronplotter/outputs`.